nais/doc/docs/nais-application/application.md

     ```

 #### gcp.buckets[].uniformBucketLevelAccess
 Allows you to uniformly control access to your Cloud Storage resources.
 When you enable uniform bucket-level access on a bucket, Access Control Lists (ACLs) are disabled, and only bucket-level Identity and Access Management (IAM) permissions grant access to that bucket and the objects it contains.
-Uniform access control can not be reversed!
+ Uniform access control can not be reversed after 90 days!
+This is controlled by Google.

 Relevant information: